 \section{Results}

-The $1722\times 77$ matrix $X$ containing the read count data is provided in the supplementary materials.
-This dataset is an abridged version of the original, excluding any viruses that do not have at least two animals containing five or more sequences.
-Of all the read counts in the table, 82.6\% are zero and another 6.3\% are between one and ten, inclusive.
+The $1722\times 77$ matrix $X$ containing the read count data is provided in the supplementary materials in the file {\tt ReadCount.csv}.
+This dataset is an abridged version of the original dataset, which is entitled {\tt UnabridgedReadCount.csv}, that excludes any insertion sites that do not have at least two samples containing more than five reads.
+The reason for this choice is to focus on only rows that provide substantial evidence for relatedness of two or more animals; however, our model can in principle easily handle rows with low read counts.
+Of all the read counts in the abridged table, 82.6\% are zero and another 6.3\% are between one and ten, inclusive.
 The mean of all non-zero counts is 98.6.
-A second data file, specifying the experiment in which each set of read counts was obtained along with the geographic location (longitude and latitude) where the animal was originally sampled, is also available in the supplementary materials.